zerofo/hacBrewPack/README.md

 ### Compiling Homebrew
 You need to compile homebrew with proper Makefile, you can use the one in template folder
-You must use valid lower-case TitleID in Makefile and npdm.json.
-Valid TitleID range is: 0x0100000000000000 - 0x01ffffffffffffff
+You must use valid lower-case titleid in Makefile and npdm.json.
+Valid titleid range is: 0x0100000000000000 - 0x01ffffffffffffff
-Both TitleIDs in Makefile and npdm.json must be the same
+Both titleids in Makefile and npdm.json must be the same
 Compiled homebrew must have following files:
 ```
 build\exefs\main